chaofiber/papers-robotics/notes/deepQstepper.md

 ### Thoughts

 - What's the difference between a bipedal robot and a quadrupedal robot?
-  - Stability issue? quadrupedal is natually stable than bipedal.
+  - Stability issue? quadrupedal is naturally stable than bipedal.
 So a quadrupedal robot might be easier to transfer directly on the real robot?
 (Need to be confirmed)
   - Dimension issue: quadrupedal robot has more degree to control, this will lead to difficulty for reinforcement learning as well, as the trained output/input dimension increases.
     - The idea of training both the joint position and the PD gain: Is it really feasible for higher dimensional robots?
 As the dimension doubles (assuming that the PD gain matrix is diagonal)
 - Capturability analysis: What is the status of this now?
 Because it is the first time I see this terminology, What are its main applications?